 If you’d like to support the costs of this blog, then you can donate any amount via my Ko-Fi link Any and all support is gratefully received.

-I publish an intermittent Tinyletter on bookish topics, and I’d love for you to read it.
-You can sign up here.
+I publish an intermittent Tinyletter on bookish topics, and you can sign up for that here.